0nandon/2022_CVLAB_WINTER_STUDY/papers/Implicit field/NeRF.md

 Our loss is simply the `total squared error` between the rendered and true pixel colors of both the coarse and fine renderings.

 <img src="https://github.com/0nandon/2022_CVLAB_WINTER_STUDY/blob/main/photo/nerf_8.png" width=600>

+## Results

+We thoroughly outperforms prior work below.
+* NV (Neural Volumes)
+* SRN (Scene Representaion Networks)
+* LLFF (Local Light Field Fusion)

+## Conclusion

+We demonstrate that representing scenes as 5D neural radiance fields produces better renderings than the previously-dominant approach of training deep convolutional networks to output discretized voxel representations.

+Although we have proposed a hierarchical sampling strategy to make rendering more sample-efficient, there is `still much more progress` to be made in investigating techniques to efficiently optimize and render neural radiance fields.

+Another direction for future work is interpretability: sampled representations such as voxel grids and meshes admit reasoning about the expected quality of rendered views and failure modes, but it is unclear how to analyze these issues `when we encode scenes in the weights of a deep neural network.`